Venustiano Carranza Mexico City, Mexico Travel Guide

 Mosquito-borne illnesses less prevalent in Mexico City at altitude.

 Mexico City a range of hospitals.
-Private hospitals generally offer higher quality attention and English-speaking staff.
+Private hospitals generally offer higher quality attention and English-personnel who speak.

 For emergencies, dial 911 for all services (police, ambulance, fire).